Menu

 Sadly this review of Golf Academy of america is accurate.
 I agree with everything that exposethescam says about it.
 You don't need this school to become a PGA professional but they will tell you otherwise.
 Its basically a waste of money.
 Everyone does pass the classes even if they are blatantly failing.
 The golf academy of america just wants your money so they dont want people to leave once theyve started.
 The teachers are basically the ones that golf courses reject, so think about that.
 Most of the students are on drugs and come to school drunk or high, but the school doesnt do anything about it because then they wouldnt get their moeny.
 The school will lie to your face about everything under the sun and make it sound like a dream, but it is everything but a dream once youre already in debt from their clown college classes. ive even had people who have never golfed a day in their life in my classes.
 Why on earth would a golf school admit people who dont even golf?
 Money.

-Is Golf Academy of America legit?
+Is Golf Academy of America Legit?

 We found clear and detailed contact information for Golf Academy of America.
 The company provides a physical address, 2 phone numbers, and 2 emails, as well as 3 social media accounts.
 This demonstrates a commitment to customer service and transparency, which is a positive sign for building trust with customers.